Suryavanshi Spinning Mills Ltd.

 8. CORPORATE GOVERNANCE

-9. MANAGEMENT DISCUSSION AND ANALYSIS REPORT
+9. MANAGEMENT DISCUSSIONS AND ANALYSIS REPORT

 Management's Discussions and Analysis Report for the year under review as stipulatedunder Regulation 34 read with Schedule V of SEBI (Listing Obligations and DisclosureRequirements) 2015 is presented in a separate section forming part of the Annual Reportas Annexure - IV.

-environmental clearance from the Pollution Control Board concerned and are in compliancewith all current environmental legislation.
+environmental clearance from the Pollution Control Board concerned and is in compliancewith all current environmental legislation.
 As an integral part of its environmentprotection drive the Company ensures the very minimum quantity of generation of wastelow emission levels and low noise pollution levels during operations of its manufacturingfacility.

 11. DIRECTORS AND KEY MANAGERIAL

 B. RETIREMENT BY ROTATION

 D. DECLARATION BY INDEPENDENT DIRECTORS